George Bridges, Baron Bridges of Headley: Life and career

 Bridges was Assistant Political Secretary to the Prime Minister John Major from 1994 to 1997.
 He was appointed a Member of the Order of the British Empire (MBE) in 1997.
-In the 2000s he served as Chairman of the Research Department and Campaign Director of the Conservative Party.
+In the 2000s he served as Director of the Conservative Research Department, succeeded by James O'Shaughnessy, Baron O'Shaughnessy, and Campaign Director of the Conservative Party.

 He was created a life peer as Baron Bridges of Headley, of Headley Heath in the County of Surrey, on 28 May 2015.

 Bridges served as a parliamentary secretary at the Department for Exiting the European Union in 2016 and 2017.

-Bridges serves as Chair of the Economic Affairs Committee.
+Bridges serves as Chair of the House of Lords Economic Affairs Committee.

 Family connections

 The Lord Bridges of Headley is a great-grandson of Poet Laureate Robert Bridges, and a grandson of senior civil servant Edward Bridges, 1st Baron Bridges.
-He is a nephew of the late crossbench peer and ambassador to Italy Thomas Bridges, 2nd Baron Bridges and of historian Margaret Aston.
+He is a nephew of the late crossbench peer and ambassador to Italy Thomas Bridges, 2nd Baron Bridges, and of historian Margaret Aston.